-Therefore, the Faculty Diversification Fellowship will provide post-baccalaureate STEM students interested in teaching at a 2-year college with an opportunity to participate in a Faculty Fellowship Program.
-This program will provide candidates a mentorship collaboration with a Bakersfield College faculty.
-In addition, candidates will gain exposure to the community college culture, including best practices for teaching and supporting the diverse group of students enrolled at Bakersfield College.
+Therefore, the Faculty Diversification Fellowship provides post-baccalaureate STEM students interested in teaching at a 2-year college with an opportunity to participate in a mentorship collaboration with a Bakersfield College faculty.
+In addition, candidates will gain exposure to the community college culture, including best practices for teaching and supporting the diverse group of students enrolled at a rural California Community College.

 The Faculty Fellowship Program allows the college to recruit and train qualified candidates in an effective and fiscally responsible manner.
 More importantly though, it is a contribution to the community to hire candidates from the San Joaquin Valley, and the surrounding areas, to teach for Bakersfield College.

 The mentorship and development of faculty of color is equally important as the development of our students of color.
 It is not enough to diversify the hiring process, it is vital to also foster and cultivate newly hired URM faculty.
 Therefore the Faculty Diversification Program provides candidates with both exposure to the classroom, as well as mentorship from an established faculty member.
-Additionally, once candidates are recruited and trained through this program, exemplary candidates can be recruited to assist with campus-wide efforts such as rural initiatives, the inmate scholars program, early college, dual enrollment, and others.
+Additionally, once candidates are recruited and trained through this program, exemplary candidates can be recruited to assist with campus-wide efforts such as rural initiatives, the rising scholars program, early college, dual enrollment, and others.